renanliberato/renanlibeato.github.io/_posts/2019-08-06-Git-Challenge.md

 - Created a branch on the last commit of the initial range.
 - Cherry picked the other commits that were separated.
 - Merged the master to the support one (you know, just to resolve conflicts on a safer place).
 Here I had conflicts, but those due to the time the branch was not updated, expected.
-- merged everything to the master.
+- merged the support branch to master.

 ![git-merge-post](https://user-images.githubusercontent.com/15313802/62713458-274b6000-b9d3-11e9-9a16-5a98770442db.png)

 Hell yeah, it worked.

-As an extra step, before pushing everything, I merged the master to the feature branch.
+As an extra step, before pushing, I merged the master to the feature branch.
 And NO CONFLICTS WITH THE FEATURE WERE FOUND.
 Just some conflicts with the commits not included on the bundle.
 Again, EXPECTED.

-I then pushed everything to the remote branch, gave a high five to my coworker and relaxed for some minutes.
+I then pushed master to the remote server, gave a high five to my coworker and relaxed for some minutes.
 I deserved.

 We made some mistakes, like using a branch for multiple and huge workloads, having an outdated branch for much time, etc.